 “Never will I leave you, never will I forsake you” – Hebrews 13:5

 2016 was a really challenging year for me.
-I spent most of the year dealing with panic attacks, nervous breakdowns, anger and unforgiving spirit.
+I spent most of the year dealing with panic attacks, nervous breakdowns, anger and an unforgiving spirit.
 Although it looked like I was winning on the outside, a lot of days and nights were spent clutching pillows, crying, asking God for just one little win or a ray of sunshine to prove that he still has my back.
 I felt weak, forgotten, lost, confused and more importantly, angry.

 The one thing I didn’t realize was, I was putting my problems at God’s feet and trying to dictate how He was going to handle them at the same time.
 I felt that if I acted a certain way for a certain period of time, I would be rewarded.
-It got to a point where I started forcing things into happening, and rejoicing in what I like to call “faux-blessings”.
-You know the man made rewards that never last?
+It got to a point where I started forcing things into happening and rejoicing in what I like to call “faux-blessings”.
+You know the man-made rewards that never last?
 Yes, those ones.

 Fast forward to 2017, I realized that for anything to happen, I needed to reflect internally and make some changes, starting with the most important things: reading the bible and praying more.